Molly Tuttle: Collaborations

 While studying at the Berklee College of Music in 2014, Tuttle met and joined the all-female bluegrass group the Goodbye Girls which combined bluegrass, jazz, and Swedish folk music.
 Other members were Allison de Groot (banjo), Lena Jonsson (fiddle), and Brittany Karlson (bass).
 The group released an EP Going to Boston in 2014 and the album Snowy Side of the Mountain in 2016, and toured Jonsson's home country of Sweden several times.
 Tuttle also recorded Molly Tuttle & John Mailander, a duet EP with fiddler John Mailander.

 In 2018, she joined Alison Brown, Missy Raines, Sierra Hull, and Becky Buller in a supergroup.
 The quintet performed at the Rockygrass Festival in Lyons, Colorado, on July 27, 2018.
 Initially known as the Julia Belles, the group became known as the First Ladies of Bluegrass.
-Additional gigs were played at Analog at the Hutton Hotel in Nashville on September 18, 2018, and the IBMA Wide Open Bluegrass Festival on September 28, 2018.
+Additional gigs were played at Analog at the Hutton Hotel in Nashville on September 18, 2018, and the International Bluegrass Music Association Wide Open Bluegrass Festival on September 28, 2018.
 Tuttle collaborated with Billy Strings on the songs "Sittin' on Top of the World" and "Billy in the Lowground."
 The First Ladies of Bluegrass were featured on the first single from a full-length album by Missy Raines, titled Royal Traveler, released in 2018 on Compass Records.